memetb/fortified-ap/README.md

           (a) packet is tagged

 (a) at departure, we simply grow the packet head and add a sequence number + a protocol number (c.f.
-1,2)
+"But why" 1,2)

 (b) on reception on the slave interface on the remote host, we immediately want to reconvert the packet back to its original protocl, strip the sequence + protocol data from the head (c.f.
 3) and let the subsequent steps deal with the deduplication by *appending* the sequence number to the end of the packet

 (c) mark the packet using tc (c.f.
 4, 5)

-(b) on ingress of *marked* packets only (c.f.
+(d) on ingress of *marked* packets only (c.f.
 6) to bond master, do deduplication lookup by popping the sequence number from the last 2 bytes of the frame.

 ### Individual host filter layout

                      --- [tap0] ---- [nic0]